-I didn’t use any filter nor put any extensive post processing work into those images.
-They more of less come straight out of camera.
+I didn’t use any filter nor put any extensive post-processing work into those images.
+The more or less come straight out of the camera.
 In backlight portrait photography I love how soft images turn out.
 Over time I have learned when the sun is „good“ for my favorite way of doing portraits.
 Equally important however is the quality of the background and that’s something that took me a little longer to figure out.
-It seems that best for me works trees and leafs where the sun is shining through and it’s rays are being broken.
+It seems that best for me works trees and leaves where the sun is shining through and its rays are being broken.
 What also works very nice is a busy city background with all sorts of light sources but since I am more in the woods than in cities I don’t get those opportunities that often.

 I usually either use my 50mm f/1.8 or my 500mm f/4 lens when playing around with backlight photography.
 The 70-200mm f/2.8 works great again and if I would own one, I am sure the 85mm f/1.8 would be a superb choice as well.
-I think in fact any lens will work I however prefer fixed focal lenses as they are much nicer in terms of bokeh (I think).
+I think any lens will work I, however, prefer fixed focal lenses as they are much nicer in terms of bokeh (I think).

 In portrait photography sharpness often plays a major role.
-However in backlight portrait photography I think its not so much about a sharp image but rather the overall result.
+However, in backlight portrait photography I think it’s not so much about a sharp image but rather the overall result.
 I therefore usually shoot pretty wide open when it comes down to my favorite way of doing portraits.
-A shallow depth of field is not a problem but in fact something I need to support the quality of the background.
-I don’t use a flash and therefore often over expose by design not to end up with a to dark face.
-There’s a thin line however as the background will suffer quite a bit in a to much over exposed image.
+A shallow depth of field is not a problem but something I need to support the quality of the background.
+I don’t use a flash and therefore often overexpose by design not to end up with a too dark face.
+There’s a thin line however as the background will suffer quite a bit in too much over-exposed image.

 Lens flair is something that often occurs when shooting into a light source and if unwanted or uncontrolled can do visual damage to your image.
 However, when used on purpose and in a controlled way (I think) it’s a great element to play with.